Ni-Vanuatu: Literature

-Oral literature was common amongst Ni-Vanuatu as written literature wasn't introduced until European missionaries created formal schools.
-Folk tales, myths, legends, songs, and poetry were passes across generations by word of mouth until written literature was developed.
+Oral literature was common amongst ni-Vanuatu as written literature wasn't introduced until European missionaries created formal schools.
+Folk tales, myths, legends, songs, and poetry were passed across generations by word of mouth before written literature was introduced.

 Fine arts

-Kastom can be interpreted by different forms of visual and material arts by indigenous Ni-Vanuatu.
-Material forms of art are passed down generations as they represent customary practices such as fishing, rituals, clothing and food preparations.
-The Vanuatu Cultural Centre and National Museum displays artefacts collected by anthropologists and donations from 150 years ago.
-These artefacts are representations of cultural practices of the indigenous community of Vanuatu however disruption from colonialism have halted and destroyed records of these cultural and social remnants.
+Kastom can be seen in different forms of visual and material arts by indigenous ni-Vanuatu.
+Material forms of art are passed down for generations as they represent customary practices such as fishing, rituals, clothing, and food preparation.
+The Vanuatu Cultural Centre and National Museum display artefacts collected and donated by anthropologists from 150 years ago.
+These artefacts are representations of cultural practices of the indigenous community of Vanuatu; however, disruption from colonialism has halted and destroyed records of these cultural and social remnants.

-Pottery could be dated back as early 1000BC on the islands of Efate and the pots were found to be decorated with different styles in different regions of Vanuatu.
+Pottery can be dated back as early as 1000BC on the islands of Efate with the pots found to be decorated with different styles in different regions of Vanuatu.
 Two main techniques were used to make these pots.
-The first one being a long coil of clay being attached to a bamboo cylinder and continuously coiled until a circular sheet of clay was added to make the base of the pot.
-The bamboo base was removed and the result of this process created the conical shape of pots.
-The second technique was a ball of clay was hollowed out on moulded onto the knee which created the bowl shape.
-The pots were then dried out and fired.
+The first technique involved a long coil of clay being attached to a bamboo cylinder and continuously coiled until a circular sheet of clay was added to make the base of the pot.
+The bamboo base was removed resulting in the conical shape of these pots.
+The second technique used a ball of clay that was hollowed out and molded onto the knee, which created the bowl shape.
+These pots were then dried out and fired.
 The hearth was prepared by hot stones and dried coconut fronds and bamboo were used to fuel the fire.

-Contemporary arts have been criticised due to the non-indigenous forms of using western media such as watercolour and acrylic paint to portray the kastoms of Ni-Vanuatu.
-However, contemporary Ni-Vanuatu artists have argued the representations of their cultural ties to Vanuatu are being represented in their artistic forms.
+Contemporary arts have been criticised due to the non-indigenous forms of using western media such as watercolour and acrylic paint to portray the kastoms of the ni-Vanuatu.
+However, contemporary Ni-Vanuatu artists have argued that representations of their cultural ties to Vanuatu are being represented in their artistic forms.
 Foundation Suzanne Bastien is a contemporary art gallery in Port Vila that Suzanne Bastien opened in hopes of "continued nurturing of contemporary art for future generations".
-The spiritual, social and physical connection expressed by contemporary artists have indicated different communities, regions and islands of Vanuatu with the onging Western influence on Melanesian culture.
+The spiritual, social, and physical connection expressed by contemporary artists have indicated different communities, regions, and islands of Vanuatu with the ongoing Western influence on Melanesian culture.